-High quality of teaching, a range of production workshops and use of Siemens PLM Software solutions together create an international center for education and research.
+High quality of teaching, a range of production workshops and use of Siemens Digital Industries Software solutions together create an international center for education and research.

 With 1,700 employees and 15,000 students, Luleå University of Technology in northern Sweden is a thriving center of teaching and research that collaborates with businesses, educational institutions and public bodies across the world.

 The Department of Engineering Sciences and Mathematics is home to a range of engineering courses that encompass materials, mechanics, power and sustainable energy.
 For engineering students within this department, the study of computer-aided design (CAD) is a basic requirement.
 However, students from other departments can select CAD as an optional subject.
 These include electrical engineers and space engineers, plus those studying subjects such as business administration and computer science.
 According to Peter Jeppsson, senior lecturer at Luleå University, CAD is a very popular choice.

 The department has well-equipped workshops with a range of tooling machinery.
 Jeppsson describes the ethos of the department: “At the university we teach CAD software and engineering theory at the same time, not as separate subjects.
 We give students the opportunity to solve real-world problems and make better products by considering overall function, performance, production and lifecycle.
 We use computer-aided design and simulation for every aspect of a product.”